SWG-Titan/.github/profile/README.md

-# SWG-Titan
+# SWG: Titan

-Welcome to **SWG-Titan**, a Star Wars Galaxies emulator project dedicated to preserving and enhancing the classic MMO experience.
+Welcome to **SWG: Titan**, a Star Wars Galaxies emulator project dedicated to preserving and enhancing the classic MMO experience.

 ## About

-SWG-Titan is an open-source project focused on recreating the Star Wars Galaxies experience.
+SWG: Titan is an open-source project focused on recreating the Star Wars Galaxies experience.
 Our goal is to provide a stable, feature-rich server emulator that stays true to the spirit of the original game while embracing community-driven improvements.

 ## What We Hold